lukeheckman/ConsoleUtility/README.md

 ## Project Files

 The ConsoleProgressBar solution contains a C# file (ProgressBar.cs) used for building the class.
 To generate the ConsoleProgressBar DLL on your own, build the solution in Visual Studio.
-Alternatively, use the DLL included [here](\ProgressBar\bin\Debug\ProgressBar.dll).
+Alternatively, download and use the DLL from [here](ProgressBar/bin/Debug/).

 ---